Intercontinental Exchange (NYSE:ICE) Stock Rating Lowered by StockNews.com

-StockNews.com downgraded shares of Intercontinental Exchange (NYSE:ICE – Free Report) from a hold rating to a sell rating in a research report report published on Tuesday morning.
+Intercontinental Exchange (NYSE:ICE – Get Free Report) was downgraded by stock analysts at StockNews.com from a “hold” rating to a “sell” rating in a research report issued on Wednesday.

-Intercontinental Exchange (NYSE:ICE – Get Free Report) last issued its earnings results on Thursday, August 1st.
-The financial services provider reported $1.52 earnings per share for the quarter, topping the consensus estimate of $1.49 by $0.03.
-Intercontinental Exchange had a return on equity of 12.70% and a net margin of 21.43%.
-The firm had revenue of $2.32 billion for the quarter, compared to analyst estimates of $2.31 billion.
-During the same period last year, the company earned $1.43 earnings per share.
-The firm’s revenue for the quarter was up 22.7% on a year-over-year basis.
-Analysts forecast that Intercontinental Exchange will post 6 EPS for the current fiscal year.
+Intercontinental Exchange (NYSE:ICE – Get Free Report) last released its earnings results on Thursday, August 1st.
+The financial services provider reported $1.52 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.49 by $0.03.
+The company had revenue of $2.32 billion for the quarter, compared to analyst estimates of $2.31 billion.
+Intercontinental Exchange had a net margin of 21.43% and a return on equity of 12.70%.
+The firm’s quarterly revenue was up 22.7% on a year-over-year basis.
+During the same period in the prior year, the firm earned $1.43 EPS.
+Research analysts expect that Intercontinental Exchange will post 6 EPS for the current year.

-In other Intercontinental Exchange news, General Counsel Andrew J. Surdykowski sold 1,898 shares of the firm’s stock in a transaction on Wednesday, June 26th.
-The shares were sold at an average price of $136.66, for a total value of $259,380.68.
-Following the transaction, the general counsel now directly owns 46,815 shares of the company’s stock, valued at $6,397,737.90.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-In related news, insider Christopher Scott Edmonds sold 1,000 shares of the company’s stock in a transaction that occurred on Wednesday, July 17th.
-The shares were sold at an average price of $148.60, for a total transaction of $148,600.00.
-Following the sale, the insider now directly owns 14,636 shares in the company, valued at approximately $2,174,909.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, General Counsel Andrew J. Surdykowski sold 1,898 shares of the stock in a transaction on Wednesday, June 26th.
-The stock was sold at an average price of $136.66, for a total value of $259,380.68.
-Following the sale, the general counsel now owns 46,815 shares in the company, valued at approximately $6,397,737.90.
+In other news, CTO Mayur Kapani sold 395 shares of the stock in a transaction that occurred on Monday, July 8th.
+The stock was sold at an average price of $141.13, for a total transaction of $55,746.35.
+Following the completion of the transaction, the chief technology officer now directly owns 64,471 shares in the company, valued at approximately $9,098,792.23.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+In other Intercontinental Exchange news, CTO Mayur Kapani sold 395 shares of the stock in a transaction on Monday, July 8th.
+The stock was sold at an average price of $141.13, for a total value of $55,746.35.
+Following the sale, the chief technology officer now directly owns 64,471 shares of the company’s stock, valued at $9,098,792.23.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, Director Judith A. Sprieser sold 2,267 shares of the stock in a transaction on Tuesday, May 28th.
+The stock was sold at an average price of $134.57, for a total value of $305,070.19.
+Following the completion of the sale, the director now directly owns 28,849 shares in the company, valued at $3,882,209.93.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 64,992 shares of company stock worth $9,197,801.
-Company insiders own 1.10% of the company’s stock.
+Insiders sold 64,992 shares of company stock valued at $9,197,801 over the last 90 days.
+1.10% of the stock is owned by corporate insiders.

 Institutional Inflows and Outflows